kpsdev1/The-Recipe-Blog/README.md

 - Enter a **Name** and keep the plan as **Tiny Turtle Free**, then **tags** field can be left blank, Select a region closest to you, I selected **EU-West-1(Ireland)** as I'm in Ireland.
 Then click **Review** and afterwards click **create instance**.
 - On The Dashboard click on your database instance name.
 - You will see the details for your database instance, in the url section click on the copy icon to copy the database url.
-- Head over to gitpod and create an **Database URL** enviroment variable in your env.py file and set it equal to the copied url.
+- Head over to gitpod and create a **Database URL** enviroment variable in your env.py file and set it equal to the copied url.

 #### Deploying to Heroku.
 - Head back over to [heroku](https://www.heroku.com/) and click on your **app** and then go to the **Settings tab**